10maurycy10/10maurycy10.github.io/content/projects/fast_cyanotype/index.md

 </style>

 1. Spread the sensitizer on the paper.
 It doesn't take much, just slightly wet the surface.
-I find spreading it with a glass rod works much better then a painting it on.
+I find spreading with a glass rod works better then brushing it on.
 2. Let the paper dry in a dark area.
 3. Expose the paper.
 4. Apply the developer solution.
 No finesse required: just pour it on.